keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 specialized for application-aware dynamic interconnects.
 PFSim takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the traffic on each link of the interconnect.
-PFProf In is a custom profiler to extract communication patterns from applications for use in conjunction with PFSim.
+PFProf is a custom profiler to extract communication patterns from applications for use in conjunction with PFSim.

 <!-- この論文の貢献 -->